 The more relevant your infographic, the more it will be shared among people who matter.

 Don't be in a haste to get things done.
 Plan wisely, so that your end result is exactly how you want it to be.

-By creating a wire-frame, you will get an idea of the structure for your infographic.
+Just like a WordPress checklist can help you to successfully launch a WordPress website, by creating a wire-frame, you will get an idea of the structure for your infographic.
 Using this wire-frame you can devise a visual plan for your infographic and decide the position and length of your text and graphics.

 While it's fine to take inspiration from other infographics, the only way you will ever be able to make a mark with your infographic is when you stay original.